SaneaV/Application-Ecosystem-of-Moldavian-Filling-Stations/README.md

 9. &#9723; Add Dockerfile and Docker-compose to build project in container - v1.3.0
 10. &#9723; Add Spring Security for REST API - v1.4.0
 11. &#9723; Add custom JWT token library - v1.5.0

+Good to implement:
+1. Remove user from database in case he blocked telegram bot.
+2. Fetch ANRE API on fast startup in a separate thread.